AmandaBoard/AmandaBoard.github.io/ShadowREADME.md

 ### Customization

--   **Adjust Dialogue Prompts and Responses**: Easily customize the lines to what you would like through editing the code directly in the sections pictured below.
+-   **Adjust Dialogue Prompts and Responses**: Easily customize the lines to what you would like through editing the code directly in the sections pictured below of the ShadowDialogue.cs script.
 ![image](https://github.com/user-attachments/assets/65e6bd0c-1b30-4527-ab91-b77217c5e53c)

 -   **Change Colors on Buttons and Sprites**: Using the Unity Inspector window, click on the item you would like to modify, and simply change the color to your preference.